nmanzini/OpenAI-Dynamic-Code-Executor/readme.md

 PS: This is a really simple and not clean code written on a flight after the AGI house hackathon in March 16th 2024.

+## Usage
+To use the application, run main.py.
+You can interact with the OpenAI agent in the REPL mode.
+You can ask the agent to generate code snippets and then run that code with specific inputs.

 ![image](imgs/Screenshot2024-03-24.png)

 # Code Generator with OpenAI